distro2024/distributed-chat-system/docs/work-plan.md

 ## Group practices

 The team maintains active communication through a group discussion on Telegram.
 Each weekend, they hold an online call to plan the upcoming week and discuss any current issues.
 Work items are coordinated using a Kanban-style project board on GitHub, where tasks are tracked as issues.
 This approach helps the team better estimate workloads, coordinate active tasks, and plan the project's timeline effectively.

+## Use of LLMs

+University of Helsinki Large Language Model Curre, Microsoft Co-pilot and Chat-GPT have been used to help improve the grammar of the documentation and to polish the text.
+Separate LLMs have been prompted to provide feedback on text and to suggest improvements.
+The response has then been evaualuated and with consideration applied to improve the text.